daattali/beautiful-jekyll/_posts/2020-08-22-how-to-create-minimal-wardrobes-for-kids-on-a-budget.md

 ## Reduce what’s needed.

 In the past, I thought I needed more clothes because our closets were nearly empty often, but it was because our clothes were waiting patiently - clean in the laundry room.
 I didn’t need to fill our closets, I just needed to just put them away or get clothes from the [baskets](https://amzn.to/3eUBNWl) when we needed clothes.
 No guilt in that!
 I went from a ginormous mountain of clothes to a more reasonable sized one.
 And then also started to work on a more streamlined laundry routine too.
 A nice side benefit of that.
+Not sure how to tackle reducing the clothes?
+Take a look at my blog, "[Where and How to Start Decluttering: a No Brainer Guide](https://www.simplehomemom.com/where-and-how-to-start-decluttering-a-no-brainer-guide/)."

 * **Related:** [How to Keep Your Laundry Routine Simple for Busy Families + a freebie: Create Your Simple Laundry Routine](https://www.simplehomemom.com/how-to-keep-your-laundry-routine-simple-for-busy-families/)